 2. Interior Store Layout

 There are several interior characteristics that influence vulnerability to robberies and other crimes.
 Employees should be able to see their surroundings clearly and across the entire store.
 This can be accomplished with cameras and convex mirrors.
-People on the outside of the store should be able to see clearly into the store.
+People on the outside the store should be able to see clearly into the store.
 Also, your store should always be well lit.
 These three things can help reduce crime significantly, and give you better gas station and convenience store insurance premiums.

 3. Exterior Environment